Inverkeithing War Memorial: Description

 The memorial is a granite monolithic with a hexagonal base, on top of a 6 step staircase that surrounds the memorial.
 The top is a moulded Celtic Cross and a carving of wreath.
 The faces of the memorial feature bronze plaques, which feature the burgh coat of arms, and dedications.

 The dedication plaque to the First World War dead reads: "TO THE GLORY OF GOD AND IN LOVING MEMORY OF THE MEN OF INVERKEITHING AND DISTRICT WHO FELL IN THE GREAT WAR 1914-1919 THEIR NAME LIVETH FOR EVERMORE".
 The names of all 130 Inverkeithing male casualties of WWI are listed on a bronze plaque.

 The dedication plaque to the Second World War dead reads: "AND IN THE LOVING MEMORY OF THE MEN AND WOMEN/ OF INVERKEITHING AND DISTRICT WHO FELL IN THE WORLD WAR 1939-1945".
 The names of all 36 Inverkeithing casualties of WWII are listed on a bronze plaque.

 Photographs

+Inverkeithing War Memorial within War Memorial Gardens.

-Inverkeithing War Memorial with St Peter's Church in background.
+Inverkeithing War Memorial surrounded by Wreaths for Remembrance Day.